jlmelville/smallvis/docs/optsne.md

 Left hand images are the results with the early exaggeration being monitored.
 The iteration at which the early exaggeration was stopped is given in the title of the image.
-The rigth hand images are the results from the previous section with `eta = "optsne"`.
+The right hand images are the results from the previous section with `eta = "optsne"`.

 #### iris